 If you’re a brunette, this whole purple shampoo thing is probably pretty new to you, meaning you may still be wondering about some of the basics.
 Like, does purple shampoo clean your hair, or do you need to follow up with another product?
 Good news, you won’t be extending your hair care routine.
 Just like your usual shampoo, purple shampoo works to cleanse your scalp and strands.
 There’s no need to shampoo twice—purple shampoo does it all in one fell swoop.

 Hop in the shower and wet your hair—just like with any other shampoo, make sure your strands are completely saturated with water before you suds up.
-Then, gently massage the purple shampoo onto your hair and scalp, work it into a thick lather, and rinse thoroughly.
-With our purple shampoo you don’t need to let the shampoo sit, but make sure to follow the instructions on whichever product you’re using.
+Then gently massage the purple shampoo onto your hair and scalp, work it into a thick lather, and rinse thoroughly.
+Make sure to follow the instructions on whichever product you’re using to determine how long to let your purple shampoo sit.
 If you have a fear of tinting your hair purple, the trick is to only apply purple shampoo (and conditioner) for the allotted amount of time!

 After you’ve thoroughly rinsed out your shampoo, it’s time to condition—don’t ever skip this step!
 Apply your conditioner, focusing it mainly on your lengths and ends.
-Leave it on for one to two minutes in order to let the purple pigments do their thing.
+Leave it on for the directed amount of time in order to let the purple pigments do their thing.
 Once time is up, rinse out your conditioner with lukewarm water.